 As a result of the 2021 infrastructure bill and the "Amtrak Connects Us" initiative, the Milwaukee Intermodal Station is again projected to serve passenger trains to Madison and Green Bay.

-As of 2021, there were more than 3,000 drinking fountains in the Milwaukee Public School District, and 183 had lead levels above 15 parts per billion (ppb).
+As of 2021, more than 3,000 drinking fountains in the Milwaukee Public School District existed, with 183 having lead levels above 15 parts per billion (ppb).

 In 2021, Tom Barrett retired as mayor, becoming the longest-serving mayor of any of the United States' 50 largest cities.

-According to the 2022 American Community Survey, 66% of working city of Milwaukee residents commuted by driving alone.
+According to the 2022 American Community Survey, 66% of working city of Milwaukee residents commuted by driving alone, 11.1% carpooled, 4.5% used public transportation, and 4.3% walked.

 Per the 2022 American Community Survey five-year estimates, the German American population was 87,601.

-As of August 2023, the Bublr Bikes system operates over 100 stations in Milwaukee, West Allis and Wauwatosa.
+As of August 2023, the Bublr Bikes system operates over 100 stations in the city and neighboring West Allis and Wauwatosa.

-On October 29, 2023, service to the lakefront, through the Couture, on the L-Line of Milwaukee's streetcar system The Hop, opened.
+Service to the lakefront, through the Couture, on the L-Line opened on October 29, 2023.

-Per the 2023 American Community Survey one-year estimates, the Mexican American population was 82,845 comprising over 60% of the Latino population.
+Per the 2023 American Community Survey one-year estimates, the Mexican American population in Milwaukee was 82,845, comprising over 60% of the city's Latino population.

 In 2024, Architectural Digest rated Milwaukee's skyline as the 15th most beautiful skyline in the world.